Assessing subhalo finders in cosmological hydrodynamical simulations: Acknowledgements

 \section{Acknowledgements}

+We thank Peter Behroozi, Pascal Elahi and Volker Springel for their useful comments and discussion during the preparation of this manuscript.
+We also thank the referee for a constructive report that improved the presentation of our work.
+JCH thanks Shaun Cole and Carlos Frenk for their discussions and suggestions.
+This work has benefited from using {\tt swiftsimio} \citep{Borrow.2020}, both to handle particle and (sub)halo data, and to image (sub)haloes.
+We thank Jeger Broxteman and Will McDonald for providing a suitable bird-related acronym.

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 VJFM acknowledges support by NWO through the Dark Universe Science Collaboration (OCENW.XL21.XL21.025).
 JXH acknowledges support from National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), China Manned Space Project (No.\ CMS- CSST-2021-A03), and 111 project (No.\ B20019).

-We thank Peter Behroozi, Pascal Elahi and Volker Springel for their useful comments and discussion during the preparation of this manuscript.
-This work has benefited from using {\tt swiftsimio} \citep{Borrow.2020}, both to handle particle and (sub)halo data, and to image (sub)haloes.
-We thank Jeger Broxteman and Will McDonald for providing a suitable bird-related acronym.
+YMB acknowledges support from UK Research and Innovation through a Future Leaders Fellowship (grant agreement MR/X035166/1) and financial support from the Swiss National Science Foundation (SNSF) under project 200021\_213076